Microblading is the beauty trend that everyone is talking about–and for good reason.

-Microblading is all the rage right now, as it is the perfect way to amplify your natural beauty by creating the perfect brow.
+It is the perfect way to amplify your natural beauty by creating the perfect brow.
 Everywhere I go, it feels like people are talking about this cutting edge service, so I partnered with Julia of Nik’d Beauty–seriously the best of the best–to walk you through my personal experience.

 Since having my brows microbladed, I feel as though I’ve cut my getting-ready time in half, but I also feel a lot more confident without makeup.
 I love that I can wake up, throw on a coat of mascara, tinted moisturizer, and a lip balm and feel 100% presentable.
-Defined brows makes a huge impact on your face, so having that look without any makeup has been amazing.
+Defined brows make a huge difference on your face, so having that look without any makeup has been amazing.

 What is microblading?